SuperDARN/pydarn/docs/dev/branching.md

         git push origin <branch name>

 * Repeat the above commands above as you work on the code changes
-* Once you are completed, documented, and tested your code then you can create a pull request, see [pull request](PR.md)
+* Once you have completed, documented, and tested your code then you can create a pull request, see [pull request](PR.md)